Applying the Closed World Assumption to SUMO-based FOL Ontologies for Effective Commonsense Reasoning

+Our research empirically demonstrates the existence of large knowledge gaps in \SUMO{} and that the {\it missing knowledge} in \SUMO{}-based FOL ontologies is nowadays one of the main obstacles for its practical application in automated commonsense reasoning tasks.
+Anyway, our proposal is not intended to provide that missing knowledge but, nevertheless, it could help ontologists to complete the knowledge in the ontology.

-The contributions of this paper are threefold.
-First, we propose an effective method to apply automatically the CCWA to the main structural knowledge of \SUMO{} represented by {\it subclass} and {\it disjoint} relations, and report on the new axiomatization that is required for this purpose.
-Second, we introduce four new QPs that are based on the {\it hyponymy}-{\it hyperonymy} relation of \WORDNET{}.
-These QPs yield CQs which are specially suitable for testing the structural knowledge of \SUMO{}.
-Third, we perform a detailed analysis of the empirical results obtained when comparing the resulting versions of \ADIMENSUMO{} with the original one on a very large commonsense benchmark with more than 17,000 CQs.\footnote{All the resources are available at \url{http://adimen.si.ehu.es/web/AdimenSUMO}.}
+The contributions of this paper are fourfold.
+First, we propose an effective method to apply automatically the CWA to the structural knowledge of \SUMO{}, which enables a really compact formalization.
+Second, we perform a detailed analysis of the empirical results obtained when comparing the resulting versions of \SUMO{} with the original one on a very large commonsense benchmark with more than 14,000 CQs.
+This analysis demonstrates that the competency of the ontology can improve more than $50$~\% when reasoning under the CWA.
+Third, we provide a quantitative analysis of the structural knowledge about classes that still needs to be encoded in the top levels of \SUMO{}.
+Fourth, we discuss some suitable design criteria that enable the automated application of the CWA in FOL ontologies.